(La Decima Vittima)

 The story in the film, which concentrates on Marcello Mastroianni’s various money and women problems and Ursula Andress’s pursuit of him and her absurdly straight-face reasons for trying to get him to the Temple of Venus for the commercial, are not that interesting – and not at all helped by Mastroianni’s bored playing.
 It is only during the last quarter where one is not sure who is outmaneuvering who and who is falling in love with whom that the story gains any life.

-The Tenth Victim is probably well overdue a remake – one could certainly see the premise going down well as a contemporary action blockbuster.
-The premise was borrowed as the basis of the fine reality tv show parody Series 7: The Contenders (2001).
+The Tenth Victim is probably well overdue a remake – one could certainly see the premise going down well as a contemporary action film.
+The premise was borrowed as the basis of the fine reality tv show parody Series 7: The Contenders (2001) and later played seriously in the huge hit of the Young Adult film The Hunger Games (2012).
+(For more detail see Films About Human Bloodsports and Death Games).

 Other adaptations of Robert Sheckley’s works include the Disney superhero spoof Condorman (1981); the French The Prize of Peril (1983), which has very similar themes to The Tenth Victim in featuring a television gameshow where people are hunted for prize money; and the future body-snatching/time-travel film Freejack (1992).
 While not particularly well represented on the big screen, Robert Sheckley’s science-fiction has a witty sense of the absurd.